Stephen B. Elkins

 Stephen Benton Elkins (September 26, 1841 – January 4, 1911) was an American industrialist and politician.
 He served as the secretary of war between 1891 and 1893.
 He served in the United States Congress as a delegate from the Territory of New Mexico and a senator from West Virginia.

 Biography

 Early life

 Stephen Benton Elkins was born on September 26, 1841, near New Lexington, Ohio and moved with his family to Westport, Missouri (now part of Kansas City) in the mid-1840s.
 His parents were Philip Duncan Elkins and Sarah Pickett Withers.
 He attended the Masonic College in Lexington, Missouri in the 1850s, and graduated from the University of Missouri in Columbia in 1860.
 After graduation, he briefly taught school in Cass County, Missouri.
 Among his pupils was future James-Younger Gang member Cole Younger.
+Elkins studied law and was admitted to the Missouri state bar in 1864, the same year he moved to New Mexico Territory.
+Upon his arrival, he began to learn Spanish so he could represent those living in the area.